ShayanBahrainy/SeanGame/README.md

 # Sean's Game
 Welcome to the repository for Sean's Game.
-I have currently put this project on the back burner to pursue other things, but feel free to open issues, and pull requests.
+Feel free to open issues, and pull requests.
+I have recently hopped back in to work on it, and I brought in my expert team to work on this.
 ## Chrome Extension
 To load this as a chrome extension, go to chrome://settings, and toggle Developer Mode to on, and click *Load Unpacked*, then select the folder containing the code.
 The extension has been built from the start to comply with Manifest V3.